raphael-group/machina/README.md

 <a name="comp"></a>
 ### Compilation

-To compile SPRUCE, execute the following commands from the root of the repository:
+To compile MACHINA, execute the following commands from the root of the repository:

     $ mkdir build
     $ cd build